Arizona won't wait for feds, starts filling border wall gaps - NewsBreak

 Biden had pledged during his campaign to cease all future wall construction, but the administration later agreed to some barriers, citing safety.
 The Department of Homeland Security planned work to close four wide gaps in the wall near Yuma to better protect migrants who can slip down a slope or drown walking through a low section of the Colorado River.

-Arizona points to a rising number of migrants coming into the state and accompanying drug smuggling as a major reason for their action.
-Agents stopped migrants more than 160,000 times from January through June in the Yuma sector, nearly quadruple from the same period last year.
-The only other Border Patrol sectors with more traffic were Del Rio and Rio Grande Valley in South Texas.

-Despite the federal promise to fill in the gaps, Arizona officials said no action had been taken to actually close the gaps.
+Despite that promise, Arizona officials said no action had been taken to actually close the gaps.
 The federal government apparently put the project out to bid this week, but that may takes weeks or months.

 Foster said he decided to act even if the federal government later objects.